MatiasFrank/scalgoproto/doc/schema.md

     @3DCEBBE2
     @915EE509

-The tabels can contain any number of members.
-The type of the members can be basic types, Texts, Bytes, named unions, brief unions, named structs, brief structs, named tabels and brief Tabels.
+The tables can contain any number of members.
+The type of the members can be basic types, Texts, Bytes, named unions, brief unions, named structs, brief structs, named tables and brief Tables.

 ##### Basic types and enums
 In the example below basic types are used, and the member myInt will have a default value of 42 and namedEnum vill have a default value of b.